sanks011/Vocra/README.md

 3. After authentication, user is redirected back to the application
 4. New users are prompted to select their user type (recruiter or candidate)
 5. User is redirected to their respective dashboard

+## Interview Flow

+1. Recruiter creates job listing
+2. Candidate applies for a job
+3. AI interview is automatically scheduled
+4. Candidate receives phone call from AI interviewer
+5. Interview is conducted and recorded
+6. AI analyzes transcript and provides scores and feedback
+7. Recruiter reviews results and makes decisions

 ## License